apple502j/parse-sb3-blocks/README.md

 - scriptStart: The block ID to start parsing from. **This must be a block ID of Connectable** (which includes hat blocks.)
 - blocks: serialized SB3 format (project.json format) of blocks.
 - locale: Locale to use. `en` should always be available.
 - opts: Optional.
-It can be a object (see below)
+It can be an object (see below)

 #### Options
 `opts` can have these properties.